 Best Quality Management Software: How to Evaluate QMS Platforms in 2026

-A second dimension of market context is the emergence of compliance platforms — Salesforce-based tools like ComplianceQuest, broad EHS and quality platforms like ETQ, and enterprise document management systems that have added workflow features.
-These platforms compete for the same QMS buyer but approach the problem from a compliance management frame rather than a quality management frame.
-The difference is that compliance management is about documenting that requirements are met.
-Quality management is about designing the system so that requirements are structurally difficult to violate.
-An FDA-regulated manufacturer needs the latter.
+A second segment of the market is compliance platforms — Salesforce-based tools like ComplianceQuest, broad EHS and quality platforms like ETQ, and enterprise document management systems that have added workflow features.
+These platforms approach the problem from a compliance management frame: documenting that requirements are met.
+Quality management is a different frame: designing the system so that requirements are structurally difficult to violate.
+FDA-regulated manufacturers need the latter.

-The platforms that were built from the ground up for FDA and ISO 13485 environments — with 21 CFR Part 11 audit trail architecture designed into the data model, not added as a feature, and with workflow structures that enforce regulatory requirements rather than documenting compliance after the fact — are a smaller subset of the market.
-Identifying them requires asking the right questions, which is what the six criteria below are designed to surface.
+Identifying the platforms that were built from the ground up for FDA and ISO 13485 environments requires asking the right questions.
+That is what the six criteria below are designed to surface.

-The Six Evaluation Criteria for Regulated-Industry QMS Software
+The Six Criteria for Evaluating QMS Software in Regulated Industries

-The following six criteria are drawn from the operational and regulatory requirements of pharmaceutical, medical device, life sciences, and regulated manufacturing organisations.
-Each criterion includes a set of probe questions that reveal whether a platform satisfies the criterion at depth or at the surface level.
+Each criterion below is drawn from the operational and regulatory requirements of pharmaceutical, medical device, life sciences, and regulated manufacturing environments.
+Each includes probe questions designed to reveal whether a platform satisfies the criterion at depth or at the surface level.
+Bring these questions to every demo.

 Probe questions:

-- For each regulatory standard the platform claims to support, can you demonstrate the specific workflow for the most inspection-sensitive requirement?
-For Part 820, demonstrate the MDR evaluation workflow.
+- For each standard the platform claims to support, can you demonstrate the specific workflow for the most inspection-sensitive requirement?
+For QMSR, demonstrate the MDR evaluation workflow.
 For ISO 13485, demonstrate the DHF record network.
 For ISO 9001, demonstrate the internal audit-to-CAPA linkage.

-- How does the platform handle an organisation that operates under multiple standards simultaneously?
-Can ISO 9001 and ISO 13485 operate in the same instance with separate workflows and shared quality metrics?
+- If your organization operates under multiple standards simultaneously, can ISO 9001 and ISO 13485 run in the same platform instance with separate workflows and shared quality metrics — without separate validated instances?

 Probe questions: